A visit to the movies usually means about 90-120 minutes of a fictional story involving human beings playing characters other than themselves.

 Both presentations had special introductions by guest speakers.

 On the Bowery was introduced by Karen McDevitt, a Lecturer in the Wayne State University Department of Communication.
-She is also a board member of the Friends of the Detroit Film Theatre, which recently made a group trip to the Toronto International Film Festival with DFT founder Elliott Wilhelm.
+She is also a board member of the Friends of the Detroit Film Theatre, which recently made a group trip to the Toronto International Film Festival with DFT founder Elliot Wilhelm.